Tearsheet

 AI Analysis | Feedback

-Leon J. Topalian, Chair, President and Chief Executive Officer
+Leon J. Topalian, Chair and Chief Executive Officer

-Mr. Topalian began his career with Nucor in 1996 as a Project Engineer at Nucor Steel Berkeley.
-He has held various leadership positions across Nucor's operations, including in Australia, Nucor Steel South Carolina, Nucor Steel Kankakee, and Nucor-Yamato Steel Company.
-He served as Executive Vice President of Beam and Plate Products from 2017 to 2019, President and Chief Operating Officer in 2019, and became President and Chief Executive Officer in 2020.
-He was named Chair, President and Chief Executive Officer in 2022.
+Mr. Topalian was named Chair and Chief Executive Officer in 2026, after serving as Chair, President and Chief Executive Officer in 2022, as President and Chief Executive Officer beginning in 2020 and as President and Chief Operating Officer in 2019.
+He began his career with Nucor in 1996 as a Project Engineer at Nucor Steel Berkeley.
+Mr. Topalian has held various leadership positions throughout his Nucor career in Australia, at Nucor Steel South Carolina, Nucor Steel Kankakee, and Nucor-Yamato Steel Company.
+He served as Executive Vice President of Beam and Plate Products from 2017 to 2019.

 Randy J. Spicer, Executive Vice President

-Mr. Spicer joined Nucor in 2004 as the Accounting Supervisor at Nucor Steel Indiana.
-In 2006, he became part of the start-up team at Nucor Steel Memphis, Inc. as Controller, and subsequently served as Controller and Hot Mill Manager at Nucor Steel Gallatin LLC.
-He was promoted to General Manager of Nucor Tubular Products North in 2020 and President of Nucor Tubular Products in 2022.
-Mr. Spicer was named Executive Vice President in 2024.
+Mr. Spicer was promoted to Executive Vice President effective May 12, 2024.
+He joined Nucor 20 years ago as an accounting supervisor at Nucor Steel Indiana.
+In 2006, he joined the startup team at Nucor Steel Memphis Inc. as controller and subsequently served as controller and hot mill manager at Nucor Steel Gallatin LLC.
+He was promoted to general manager of Nucor Tubular Products North in 2020 and elected to vice president in 2022.

 AI Analysis | Feedback